 Why have changes in major upwelling patterns and upwelling productivity occurred?

+What is the interaction between upwelling, acidification and hypoxia and effects on productivity?

 What is the relative importance of local drivers in the acidification process, including those that are man-induced.